Ayden-Grifton High School: History

-School Bombing
+School bombing

 Shortly after Ayden-Grifton High School opened in 1971 as one of the first integrated high schools in Pitt County, the auditorium was bombed during a time of racial unrest in Ayden, NC.
 Ayden had become the focal point of protests, curfews, and bombings due to the death of an African American who died while in custody in the Ayden jail.
 The SCLC led by Golden Frinks stated the death was suspicious and began a series of protests in local churches.
 During this time there were several bombings of businesses and of the new high school.

 Academics

-ABC's Accountability

 North Carolina uses the ABCs designations to show how well schools are performing against the state standards.
 The ABCs designations are based on the percentage of students who tested at or above grade level on state standardized tests and whether students made the amount of growth expected in one year.
 For high schools, graduation-related factors are also included.
 Schools receive one of the following designations: High Growth, Expected Growth, No Recognition, Priority School or Low-Performing.
 Schools that meet or exceed the state's growth goals can earn the following additional designations for commendable performance: Honor School of Excellence, School of Excellence, School of Distinction or School of Progress.

 Ayden-Grifton High School received the designation of "School of Progress, Expected Growth" by the North Carolina Department of Public Instruction for the 2006–2007 school year.

-AP Exams

 Many schools offer college-level classes to prepare students for the AP exams and Ayden-Grifton is among them.
 Students who score well on AP exams can earn advanced standing or college credit from most U.S. colleges and universities.

-In 2007–2008 students at this school took Advanced Placement (AP) exams in the following areas:
+In 2007–2008 students at this school took Advanced Placement (AP) exams in the following: